HosseinZaredar/Rubiks/README.md

 ## Technical Details

-For further technical details on the deep reinforcement learning approach, please refer to the original [paper](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf).
+For further technical details on the DeepCubeA, please refer to the original [paper](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf).